justinnzhang/shopify-2021/README.md

 Try it [here](https://shopify2021.netlify.app/)

 ### TL;DR
-This project takes adds new features such as additional movie details & posters, error handling, loading states, interaction animations, and a summary page at the end.
+This project adds new features such as additional movie details, movie posters, error handling, loading states, interaction animations, a summary page at the end, and much more!

 ## Table of Contents
 - [TL;DR](https://github.com/madebyjustinzhang/shopify-2021#tldr)